Hoyle

 Source : www.rotherham.co.uk

-The format I have adopted is to present the information in sections, based on generations.
+The format I have adopted is to present the information in sections based, apart from the Introduction, on generations.
 As a minimum, each section shows the family tree of the head of the section, followed by a link to the corresponding pdf document.

 Through marriage the Hoyles connected with a number of other people who are mentioned in this account and whose names are listed in the following table, in alphabetical order by the generation in which they feature.
 Some of these were principal players, some had a cameo role, and some were merely extras.